-Annike Flo takes part in one of the expanding new branches of design which interacts with science and technology in order to make sense of the effects of our current geological age.
-Viewed as the period during which human activity has been the dominant influence on climate and the environment, Flo’s interest lays in the concept making the stage and the inner workings of immersive performative projects.
+Annike Flo takes part in one of the expanding new branches of design, which interacts with science and technology in order to make sense of the effects of our current geological age.
+Viewed as the period during which human activity has been the dominant influence on climate and the environment, Flo’s interest lies in the concept of making the stage and the inner workings of immersive performative projects.

-Flo’s journey into the production of the participatory theatre started with a BA in costume for performance from London College of Fashion, University of the Arts which she completed in 2010.
-During her eight-year stay in London, she worked as a costume designer for companies specializing in immersive experiences such as Secret Cinema, Immersive Cult and Punch Drunk.
-Although her work at the time was exclusively restricted to the production of performance wear, her inclusion in such projects stimulated her fascination about the entanglements of reality and performance as well as the process of including the audience into the creative work itself.
+Although her work at the time was exclusively restricted to the production of performance wear, her inclusion in such projects stimulated her fascination with the entanglements of reality and performance, as well as the process of including the audience in the creative work itself.

-Flo’s interest and exploration scenography as a fully operating ecosystem within itself continues to further shape her work.
+Flo’s interest in and exploration of scenography as a fully operating ecosystem within itself continues to shape her work further.
 Commissioned by FAEN (Female Artistic Experiments Norway), a new iteration of her Cocreat:e:ures project which will focus on creating a hybrid between a tangible and digital environment.
 This work will be displayed at Atelier Nord from October until November 2019 and Meta.Morf in 2020, both in Norway.

 You are an artist with an interest in art that incorporates science and technology.
-For those that are not familiar with your practice yet; Could you tell us a bit about your background and inspirations?
-How and when the interests in these different disciplines come about?
+For those that are not familiar with your practice yet, could you tell us a bit about your background and inspirations?
+How and when do the interests in these different disciplines come about?